BforBen/bforben.github.io/_posts/2016-11-10-a-new-phase-for-localgov-digital.md

 LocalGov Digital has been about the people involved and the co-operative model allows us to make LocalGov Digital in to a proper entity but keeping people or members at the heart.
 I think it will also bring about an even bigger opportunity for people to get involved and have their say.

+### Why charge for membership?

+No specific amount for joining the co-op has been proposed but I think there is something symbolic about paying to join which I hope will mean people will really support the values.
+I've already mentioned that nearly everything LocalGov Digital has done to date has been through goodwill or sponsorship which means it's not always been easy.
+Having some income from members, even if it is small, will be really beneficial.
+It's not about profit but bringing a bit more certainty and sustainability to the network as well as the ability to do more.
+For example, some of us met at the end of last year and talked about developing and providing learning opportunities but with out seed money it's hard to achieve.

+I'd also like to explore what [Code for America](https://www.codeforamerica.org/about-us) have done (who have similarities to LocalGov Digital in terms of their aims and values) with initiatives like [fellowships](https://www.codeforamerica.org/do-something/work-with-us).
+Their model is based around being a charity, accepting donations and charging an entrance fee for their annual summit.

-For me it's been a long time coming and I think it's a really exciting prospect.
-We do want to hear your views, at this stage it's just an idea so please share your thoughts by blogging yourself, tweeting [@LocalGovDigital](https://twitter.com/LocalGovDigital) or emailing <feedback@localgovdigital.info>.
+For me all formalising LocalGov Digital has been a long time coming and I think it's a really exciting prospect.
+It is just an idea at this stage, so please share your thoughts by blogging yourself, tweeting [@LocalGovDigital](https://twitter.com/LocalGovDigital) or emailing <feedback@localgovdigital.info>.